oliverjam/learn-react/02-component-proponent/README.md

 }
 ```

+### Valid elements

+A React element can be a JSX element, or a string, number, boolean or array of JSX elements.
+Returning `null`, `undefined`, `false` or `""` (empty string) will cause your component to render nothing.

+## Composing components

-These components are useful because JSX allows us to compose them together just like HTML elements:
+Components are useful because JSX allows us to compose them together just like HTML elements:

 ```jsx
 function Title() {